ipython/ipyparallel/docs/source/index.rst

 Dask-Jobqueue
 =============

-*Easily deploy Dask on job queuing systems like PBS, Slurm, MOAB, SGE, and LSF.*
+*Easily deploy Dask on job queuing systems like PBS, Slurm, MOAB, SGE, LSF, and HTCondor.*

 The Dask-jobqueue project makes it easy to deploy Dask on common job queuing